daiphuongngo/Banking-Dataset-Imbalanced-Learn-Comparison/README.md

 #### Deep Neural Network

+Deep learning is the application of artificial neural networks using modern hardware.
+It allows the development, training, and use of neural networks that are much larger (more layers) than was previously thought possible.
+There are thousands of types of specific neural networks proposed by researchers as modifications or tweaks to existing models.
+Sometimes wholly new approaches.
+There are three classes of artificial neural networks that I recommend that you focus on in general.
+They are:

+- Multilayer Perceptrons (MLPs)
+- Convolutional Neural Networks (CNNs)
+- Recurrent Neural Networks (RNNs)

 Multilayer Perceptrons, or MLPs for short, are the classical type of neural network.
 They are comprised of one or more layers of neurons.
 Data is fed to the input layer, there may be one or more hidden layers providing levels of abstraction, and predictions are made on the output layer, also called the visible layer.

 MLPs are suitable for classification prediction problems where inputs are assigned a class or label.
 They are also suitable for regression prediction problems where a real-valued quantity is predicted given a set of inputs.
 Data is often provided in a tabular format, such as you would see in a CSV file or a spreadsheet.